- Best Practice

-- Meta data extraction from text contents (i.e., named entity extraction like the recognition of proper names or geographical terms within a text)
+- Meta data extraction from text contents (i.e., named entity extraction for the recognition of proper names or geographical terms within a text)

-- Preview of found content including highlighting hits of all indexed file formats
+- Preview of found contents and highlighting of search hits for all indexed file formats

 - Extended search (via a form rather than a simple search entry field)